Sofolafolakunmi/HR-Data/README.md

 ### Data Cleaning
 The data cleaning process was performed in Power BI, following these steps:

+## Column Renaming
-## Column Renaming: Renamed columns for improved clarity and consistency.
+Renamed columns for improved clarity and consistency.

 ## New Column Creation:
 i.
 Used a conditional column to classify age brackets (Age_Band).